tokenblack/automate-aws-with-python/README.md

-# automate-aws-with-python
+# Automating AWS with Python

-Repository for Automating AWS with Python
+Repository for A Cloud Guru practice course *Automating AWS with Python*